 The Center for Disease Control and Prevention (CDC) says that teenage drivers (16 to 19 years old) are more likely to cause car crashes than any other age group in the U.S., resulting in 2,333 deaths in 2015.
-Over a hundred times more teens were treated in emergency rooms for their injuries following an accident.
+Over a hundred times more teens were treated in emergency rooms for their injuries following a car accident.
 The youngest licensed drivers – 16 and 17 years old – experience the greatest risk while driving, with a fatality rate of car accidents caused by teenage drivers are three times greater than the next youngest age group.

 Inexperienced teen drivers can be a danger to both themselves and to other motorists, but the most often-suspected modern-day convenience – the cell phone – isn’t actually the primary culprit of car accidents caused by teenage drivers:

 “When we actually looked at what was causing the distraction [that led to an accident], we found that passengers were the #1 culprit, followed by some form of interaction with their cell phone,” said American Automobile Association (AAA) Director of State Relations Jennifer Ryan.
 In fact, just 58% of teens reported using their cell phone while driving, as compared to 82% for adults aged 25-39 and 72% for the 40-59 age group.